jewarner57/CodingChallengeCompendium/docs/README.md

 > You must be logged in as the challenge author to update a challenge

-* Request body should be a PUT with the fields:
+* Request body should be a PUT with the fields (only fill the fields you want to update):
+  * name: { type: String, required: true },
-  * name, difficulty: { type: Number, required: true },
+  * difficulty: { type: Number, required: true },
   * description: { type: String, required: true },
   * hint: { type: String, required: false },
   * testcases: { type: Array, required: true }